-The Full Guide to the IPO Process – and Why Companies Are Skipping It and Going Public via Other Means
+The IPO Process – and Why Companies Are Bypassing It In 2021

 Before a company “goes public,” it is private, which means that it has a small number of shareholders and that its shares cannot be bought or sold on public stock exchanges such as the NASDAQ or NYSE (see more on private company valuation).

 After a company goes public, a much wider group of individuals and institutions hold its shares, anyone can buy those shares on public exchanges, and the company must file regular reports about its financial performance.

 Many private companies still aim to go public, but an IPO is no longer the best or only option.